-Let’s see what this looks like in Ozcode Production Debugger.
+Let’s see what this looks like in Ozcode Live Debugger.

 Time-Travel debug information completes the feedback loop

 While logs (whether static or dynamic) and observability tools go some of the way to help developers fix Production errors, they still leave a wide gap between the location in the code where an exception is thrown to determining the root cause of the error.
 Detailed time-travel debug information fills that gap with code-level visibility into the complete error execution flow.
-By putting this Production data into the developers’ hands, time-travel debug information closes the feedback loop from Production back to development to complete the DevOps cycle for Production Debugging.
+By putting this Production data into the developers’ hands, time-travel debug information closes the feedback loop from Production back to development to complete the DevOps cycle for Live Debugging in Production.

 Autonomous exception capture